rb80/oracle-hospitality-integration-platform-bootcamp-customers/implementation-use-cases-for-property.md

 Kindly note that this environment is linked to a PSP simulator and therefore every PAN number conversion will respond with different Token numbers for same PAN number.

-## 16a-Modify Reservation to Insert Credit Card Token as Payment Method on Window 1
+## 16a-Modify Reservation to Insert Credit Card Token as Payment Method on Window 1 (Only if you have OPI Cloud Enabled)

 _Note_ Use this only if OPI is active (see [step 15](#15-convert-pan-into-token)).